MattMarquise/WebBased-Social-Media-App/README.md

 # Web-based Social Media App Project
- This is a repo for a Web-based Social Media App build with the laravel framework.
+ This is a repo for a Web-based Social Media App.
 I gained inspiration from various social media platforms.
 The idea for this project came when I was thinking how SnapChat must use very little storage in their databases because the image messages dissapear after opening.
 I thought how interesting it would be to create a social media app using the exact same concept of erasing, while also making it unique.

 ##### WORKING TITLE OF APP: "Hello.
 Buh Bye."